 These tend to present at an early age.
 The carriers of the mutation have a higher risk of developing more than one particular cancer.

-Family member with a known genetic mutation linked to hereditary cancers.
+- Family members with a known genetic mutation linked to hereditary cancers.

-The first step to understanding your hereditary cancer risk is a genetic counseling session.
+The first step to understanding your hereditary cancer risk is a genetic counselling session.
 There is a stepwise approach to suspected hereditary cancer susceptibility.

 Genetic tests use a patient’s blood sample to look for genetic mutations that may lead to an increased risk for some cancers.

 Diagnosis is made by a genetic test.
 A genetic test is done on a blood sample or even a cheek swab.

 History and physical examination: A detailed personal and family history of at least three generations is taken.
 A family tree - pedigree chart is created.
 A physical examination is done to look for certain tell-tale signs.
 Based on these, a risk assessment about the possibility of hereditary cancer is made.

 Pre-Test Counselling: If suspected to be at a higher risk, a pre-test counselling is offered to understand the need, scope, outcome, limitations, implications, and cost of the genetic test.
 Based on the willingness and consent of the patient, genetic testing is advised.
 It takes about 3 – 4 weeks for the report.

 Post Test Counselling: A post-test counselling is scheduled to discuss the report and understand the way forward.

 A personalised care plan is laid out for each patient based on his/her mutation status.